mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 **Insight DC 16:** He genuinely believes what he's saying.
 This isn't madness—he's a true believer in a cause.

 **Persuasion DC 20 or Intimidation DC 22 (Very Hard):**
 > *"Fine!
 FINE!
 Lord Shadows commands we gather those with strong spirits.
 The ritual requires willing participants—or those broken to our cause.
-When the First Component is secured from Raven's Rest, we move to phase two.
+When the First Component is secured from Raven's Keep, we move to phase two.
 The kingdoms will fall, and the Blackwood name will be vindicated!
 That's all I know!
 Now kill me and make me a martyr!"*

 Reveals:
 - Need participants for some greater ritual
-- "First Component" at Raven's Rest
+- "First Component" at Raven's Keep
 - Multi-phase plan to "destroy kingdoms"
 - Vindicating House Blackwood is the goal